stianloader/GslStarplane/README.md

 ## Selecting the Mappings

-At the moment only spStarmap ontop of slintermediary can be used.
+GcmcStarplane does not support deobfuscation mappings at the moment.
-In the (far) future other variants of deobfuscation mappings (such as mmStarmap) may get supported.
+Once gslStarplane and GcmcStarplane are joined together, mappings would get resolved in a more dynamic and user-configurable system.

 ## Decompilation

-gslStarplane decompiles Galimulator with Quiltflower, a Fernflower-based decompiler.
-The dependencies added on the decompilation classpath are controlled by the `galimulatorDependencies`.
-Furthermore, gslStarplane always decompiles the stripped galimulator jar with compile-time access.
+GcmcStarplane decompiles your game jar with Quiltflower, a Fernflower-based decompiler.
+The dependencies added on the decompilation classpath are controlled by the `gameDependencies`.
+Furthermore, GcmcStarplane always decompiles the stripped game jar with compile-time access.

 The original line mappings are visible in the decompiled output, but starplane automatically changes the line mappings of the runtime and